xiaoboch/insurance/README.md

 # insurance

 ## How to run the application:
+You may run all the commands in cmd tools or gitbash in windows or in linux terminal.
     1. Install yarn: https://yarnpkg.com/lang/en/docs/install/#windows-stable
         1.1.
-You may install gitbash for better command line experience.
+You may install gitbash for better command line experience if you are using windows.

     2. Install parcel: 'yarn global add parcel-bundler'